 - Always check dead animals too, as they may have surviving young with them (e.g. in a pouch) or near them.

-Don’t just have a wildlife rescue kit in your car, learn how to become a wildlife carer for those orphaned and sick wildlife cases that come through vet and wildlife hospitals.
-There are never enough wildlife carers!
-Ask your local wildlife hospital for details on an organisation near you.
+Don’t just have a wildlife rescue kit in your car, learn how to become a wildlife carer too.
+Ask your local wildlife hospital for details about an organisation near you.

 There’s plenty of wonderful wildlife carers out there with more experience on capturing and restraining wild animals than me.
 Did I miss anything?
 What else would you suggest we add to this basic wildlife rescue kit?